 Polycystic ovaries are a condition where ovaries contain excess primordial follicles.
 Despite the name Polycystic, it does not contain any cyst and contains only follicles.
 The follicles are naturally present in the ovaries and they are small fluid-filled sacs containing ovum or eggs.
 Normally during reproductive years, each ovary contains 5-12 follicles but when there are 12-15 follicles in an ovary, it is called Polycystic.
 When the presence of follicles is severe, say more than 50 follicles, then, the condition is called Polycystic Ovarian Syndrome (PCOS).

 Causes for Polycystic Ovaries

-With PCO certain woman may have hormonal disturbance and imbalance which will cause the following.
+With PCOS, women may have a hormonal imbalance which will cause the following:

 - Reduced fertility

 - Hair excess on face, chest and pubic area

 - Oily skin

 - Resistance to the body’s natural insulin (blood sugar increase)